omkarium/rufendec/README.md

 Rufendec (The Rust File Encryptor-Decryptor) is a lightweight CLI tool for AES-256 encryption and decryption, preserving file names and directory structure.
 With support for ECB/GCM modes, it simplifies securing and restoring files with ease, all powered by Rust.

+### Use cases
+- Encrypt your files and retain the directory structure, so you can upload to a cloud storage for backup.
+This is especially useful when your backup medium does not support FDE.
+Moreover, you can target a particular file(s) or folder(s) for decryption from your backup.
+- Unlike FDE's like LUKS and Bitlocker which does block level encryption, files won't get corrupted as this is file level encryption.

 ### Features
-- Encrypt and decrypt multiple files when operating on directory level using AES-256 GCM and ECB modes.
+- Encrypt and decrypt multiple files when operating on the directory level using AES-256 GCM and ECB modes.
 GCM is chosen as the default mode.
 - Encrypt and decrypt a single file.
 - Suppress all terminal I/O while working on a single file.
 - The program is multi-threaded, so the user can manually choose the number of threads.